-- 4.30 The PRA expects every firm to hold at least the level of capital advised to it in its ICG at all times.
-If a firm's capital has fallen or is expected to fall below that level it should inform the PRA as soon as practicable (even if the firm has not accepted the ICG given by the PRA), explaining why this has happened or is expected to happen.
-The firm will also be expected to discuss the actions that it intends to take to increase its capital and/or reduce its risks (and therefore capital requirement), and any potential modification that it considers should be made to the ICG. - 4.31 Where this has happened, the PRA may ask a firm for alternative and more detailed proposals or further assessments of capital adequacy and risks faced by the firm.
-The PRA will seek to agree with the firm the appropriate timescales and the scope for any such additional work. - 4.32 Use of the PRA buffer is not itself a breach of capital requirements or TCs.
+- 5.32 Where this has happened, the PRA may ask a firm for alternative and more detailed proposals or further assessments of capital adequacy and risks faced by the firm.
+The PRA will seek to agree with the firm the appropriate timescales and the scope for any such additional work. - 5.33 Use of the PRA buffer is not itself a breach of capital requirements or TCs.
 However, where a firm has a PRA buffer in place, it should only use that buffer to absorb losses or meet increased capital requirements if certain adverse circumstances materialise.
-These should be circumstances beyond the firm's normal and direct control, whether relating to a deteriorating external environment or periods of stress such as macroeconomic downturns or financial/market shocks, or firm-specific circumstances. - 4.33 Consistent with Fundamental Rule 7, a firm should notify the PRA as early as possible where it has identified that it would need to use its PRA buffer (even if the firm has not accepted the PRA's assessment of the amount of capital required for the PRA buffer).
-The firm's notification should state as a minimum:

-- what adverse circumstances are likely to force the firm to draw down its PRA buffer; - how the PRA buffer will be used up in line with the firm's capital planning projections; and - what plan is in place for the eventual restoration of the PRA buffer. - 4.34 A firm which does not meet its PRA buffer can expect enhanced supervisory action, and should prepare a capital restoration plan.
-If the PRA is not satisfied with the capital restoration plan or with the firm's reasons for using the buffer it may consider using its powers under section 55M of FSMA to require the firm to raise sufficient capital to meet the buffer within an appropriate timeframe. - 4.35 The automatic distribution constraints associated with the CRD IV buffers do not apply to the PRA buffer.
+These should be circumstances beyond the firm's normal and direct control, whether relating to a deteriorating external environment or periods of stress such as macroeconomic downturns or financial/market shocks, or firm-specific circumstances. - 5.34 Consistent with Fundamental Rule 7, a firm should notify the PRA as early as possible where it has identified that it would need to use its PRA buffer (even if the firm has not accepted the PRA's assessment of the amount of capital required for the PRA buffer).
+The firm's notification should state as a minimum: - what adverse circumstances are likely to force the firm to draw down its PRA buffer; - how the PRA buffer will be used up in line with the firm's capital planning projections; and - what plan is in place for the eventual restoration of the PRA buffer. - 5.35 A firm which does not meet its PRA buffer can expect enhanced supervisory action, and should prepare a capital restoration plan.
+If the PRA is not satisfied with the capital restoration plan or with the firm's reasons for using the buffer it may consider using its powers under section 55M of FSMA to require the firm to raise sufficient capital to meet the buffer within an appropriate timeframe. - 5.36 The automatic distribution constraints associated with the CRD IV buffers do not apply to the PRA buffer.